-In the end, God gave into their requests and gave them Saul as their king.
+In the end God gave into their request and gave them Saul as their king.

-Saul was neither the right man or the right choice.
+Saul was not the right man or the right choice.
 God only gave him to them because they insisted that they knew better.
-Remember, you have a free will.
-At times God will allow you to make decisions and to ask for things based on what you think is right for you.
+Remember, you have a free will, and at times God will allow you to make decisions, and to ask for things based on what you think is right for you.
 Before you make foolish decisions, seek wise counsel and be open to God to change your mind.

 A lifetime of misery awaits those that insist that they know what’s best.

 Be careful what you pray for and insist on…God may just give it to you!!
 If He does, don’t blame Him when it all goes wrong.

 Ask yourself some simple questions today: